prasannavl/go-gluons/README.md

 # go-gluons

-A grab bag of personal go packages that holds things together
+A grab bag of personal go packages, and templates to hold things together

 Stable gluons: